 How Well It Works

 - A complete inability to urinate (urinary retention).
-You may need to have a tube inserted directly through the abdominal wall into the bladder to drain urine (suprapubic catheter).
+You may need to have a tube inserted into your bladder to drain urine.

 - A strong urge to urinate (overactive bladder), which can also cause leaking of urine (urge incontinence).

 - Irritation of the urethra and blood in the urine (though not as much as with TURP).